By Kaleigh McMordie, MCN, RD, LD

 It’s one of the biggest barriers I hear.
-With our hectic lifestyles, it can be much easier to reach for a packaged bar or grab something at a drive-through.
+With our hectic lifestyles, it can be much easier to reach for a packaged bar or grab something at a drive thru.
 But there are ways that you can make fruits and vegetables easier to incorporate into your routine.

 - Plan ahead.
 If you are the type of person who gets home from work late, you may benefit from planning.
 Just jotting down veggie-filled dinner ideas for the week will get you one step closer to having a balanced meal instead of ordering takeout.
 If you know you’re too tired to cook on weeknights, try meal prepping on weekends.

-- Keep dried fruit and vegetables handy.
-They count toward daily intake, and are much easier to store in your desk or purse.
+- Keep dried fruits and vegetables handy.
+They count toward daily intake and are much easier to store in your desk or purse.

 - Consider a grocery delivery service.
-From Amazon Fresh to Instacart to grocery stores that are making home deliveries, grocery delivery services can bring fresh produce straight to your door.
+From Amazon Fresh and Instacart to grocery stores that are making home deliveries, grocery delivery services can bring fresh produce straight to your door.

 - Customize your meals out.
 People who make a conscious effort to add more fruits and vegetable to their diet are more successful than those who don’t, clearly.
 If you dine out frequently, make it part of your routine to add a fruit or vegetable, like a side salad or extra veggies in your stir-fry.
 Usually the options are there -- you just have to make the decision to try.